shashwatb14/piano/README.md

 # piano
-🎹 A virtual playable piano
+🎹 a virtual playable piano

 ## features
 - ability to play multiple chords at once!